 Collaboration With UofL School of Medicine For Your Child’s Care

-We work with specialists from UofL Physicians to care for your child.
 Norton Children’s Hospital serves as the primary pediatric teaching facility for the University of Louisville School of Medicine.
-These doctors are professors and active researchers helping to advance medical care in the 21st century with clinical research and education.
+These doctors are professors and active researchers helping to advance medical care in the 21st century through clinical research and education.

 Norton Children’s Cancer Institute is a long-standing member of the Children’s Oncology Group, the world’s largest group of hospitals devoted to treating children with cancer.
 Our team, along with other Children’s Oncology Group hospitals, follow the same best practices and treatment regimens for childhood cancer treatment.
 This means your child will have access to treatment plans that other pediatric cancer facilities use, as well as the latest clinical trials to improve cure rates while decreasing possible long-term effects.